 Use the Sort button to sort the categorical data either ascending or descending by the numeric variable, or alphabetically.

-When you create a bar chart, a result dataset with the string and number fields used to create the chart will be added to the data pane.
-The result dataset can be used to find answers with nonspatial analysis using the Action button .
+When you create a bar chart, a result dataset with the string and number fields used to create the chart is added to the data pane.
+You can use the result dataset to find answers with nonspatial analysis using the Action button .